-Our magnificent Basford Beam pumping engine is waiting to greet you as you enter the Steam Gallery.
-Venture further in, and you are introduced to an age when steam and diesel engines powered the nation’s factories.
+Our magnificent Basford Beam pumping engine waits to greet you as you enter the Steam Hall.
+Venture further in, and travel back to an age when steam and diesel engines powered the nation’s factories.

-From Elizabethan times England’s expanding economy demanded more coal, and mines needed to be drained of water to increase production.
+From Elizabethan times England’s expanding economy demanded more coal, but deep mines filled with water.
 Thomas Newcomen built the first practical steam pumping engine for mine drainage in 1712.
-These engines were built in huge ‘Engine Houses’ next to the mine shaft.
-A large, pivoted beam attached to rods reached down into the mine shaft and drew up the water.
+These engines worked in huge Engine Houses next to the mine shaft.
+A large, pivoted beam attached to rods reached down into the mine and drew up the water.

-A large variety of pumps and engines are on display, many of which were from local companies.
-The work of Manlove, Alliotts and Co Ltd and E Reader and Sons Ltd, of Phoenix Engine Works, Cremone Street, Nottingham started life in the 1830s by patenting a machine that separated the hide from the fleece of sheep skins but went on to make a variety of engines used in local industry.
+A large variety of pumps and engines are on display, many of which were from local companies such as E Reader and Sons Ltd, of Phoenix Engine Works, Cremone Street, Nottingham.
+Readers started life in the 1830s by patenting a machine that separated the hide from the fleece of sheepskins.
+They went on to make a variety of engines used in local industry.

 Two impressive ploughing engines stand at the bottom end of the gallery.
 They have consecutive registration numbers and were the last two production engines to come out of Fowler’s Leeds Foundry.
 Although originally built for export to South Africa, (which is why they have oversize rear wheels and three-quarter canopies) they were sold to the Nottingham Waterworks department.
 Our the K7 engines, Nos.17756 and 17757, were built in 1929.